ot4i/app-connect-templates/resources/markdown/Create a new Trello card when a new record is created in GoogleSheet.md

 4. To start the flow, click **Start flow**.

+## Testing the Flow

-5. Start adding rows to the configured Google Sheets worksheet to see new cards being created in the connected Trello account.
+1. Start adding rows to the configured Google Sheets worksheet to see new cards being created in the connected Trello account.

-6. A new card would be created in the Trello app with corresponding metadata.
+2. A new card would be created in the Trello app with corresponding metadata.